jenlith/react-learning/README.md

 ## react-app

-Learning React through [React Tutorial for Beginners (YouTube)](https://www.youtube.com/watch?v=SqcY0GlETPk).
-Also used [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as a reference.
+First session of learning React basics with a [React Tutorial for Beginners (YouTube)](https://www.youtube.com/watch?v=SqcY0GlETPk).

+Run using `npm run dev`

+Used [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as a reference for CSS